COMMON QUESTIONS

 Some emit fairly high amounts of light initially, and then continue to emit diminishing light levels for 5-8 hours with some able to emit light for more than 14 hours, even up to 20 hours, although even with the strongest of afterglows, after a few hours it is often too difficult (or practical) to see with the human eye.

-Yes it can but please do not rely on it for use during the hours of darkness!
+Technically yes you can but please do not rely on it for use during the hours of darkness!

-It does not really matter how many hours of daylight the paint is exposed to (indoors or outdoors) as during the time it takes daylight to become the dark of night (usually around 3 hours) most of the stored energy has been burned-off in glowing whilst it is still too light to see it!
+It does not really matter how many hours of daylight the paint is exposed to (indoors or outdoors) as during the time it takes daylight to fade into the dark of night (usually around 2-3 hours) most of the stored energy has been burned-off in glowing in realtime (whilst it is still too light to see it!)
 The reason is simply that Glow Paint (and other glow products) are actually glowing all the time and they do not save-up all their energy waiting for it to become dark.
-For this reason we do not recommend using Starglow Luminous Paints outdoors.

 We recommend at least one UV Blacklight unit in the room and turned on a good 20-30 minutes before bedtime in order to ‘charge-up’ the glow paint / stars etc so they will glow brightly and look their best when it matters most.